hillaryAHR/LIB-201/mapping.md

 * ...and more!

 ### Check-in
-Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/67384">1a.Mapping check-in</a> on primary and secondary sources.
-HO 303 students can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/67387">1a.Mapping check-in</a> here.
+Complete the <a href="https://muw.instructure.com/courses/19030/quizzes/75446">1a.Timeline check-in</a> on primary and secondary sources.

 ## Finding Resources
 Now that we've figured out the differences between primary and secondary sources, you will use this information to choose sources in different places.
 For our upcoming projects, we will look in several places, including, but not limited to: